SimonHegele/SSfSBT/README.md

 sample                  | Subsampling a fixed number of sequences from FASTA/FASTQ-files unambiguous_codes       | Replacing ambiguity codes in FASTA/FASTQ-files

+Check the [wiki](https://github.com/SimonHegele/SSfSBT/wiki) for detailed description of each script!

 ### File-Services

 SSfSBT provides a variety of file services that can read from and write to various files used in bioinformatics.